-Cornrows are one of the most popular braided hairstyles for women because they are simple to achieve and braided close to the scalp.
+Cornrows are one of the women’s most popular braided hairstyles because they are simple to achieve and braided close to the scalp.
 They are done using the underhand braiding technique and can be left in for weeks at a time.
 This protective style is incredibly versatile.
 You can wear it differently, letting you experiment with the size and number of your braids.
 You can also style them up, and one of the best ways to do this is with a cornrow braided bun.
 The bun is one of the most effortlessly chic updos, and it looks great on everyone.
 It can be styled high up on the head for a more dramatic effect, or it can be styled lower for a more romantic and relaxed finish.

 31. Flat Twist Updo

 Flat twists are a hairstyle created by sectioning the hair and then twisting each section.
 They look similar to cornrows and are an incredibly versatile hairstyle and protective style that could facilitate hair growth by reducing friction and breakage.
 They are easy to achieve but will only last around a week.
-However, you have a lot of versatility with how you style your hair.
+However, you have a lot of versatility with your hairstyle.
 This includes trying out an updo that can keep the hair away from your face and off your neck.
 This is practical for warmer climates and also a great look for when you are going about your daily activities.

 32. Messy Updo